Chicago Marriage Visa Lawyer

 Can my spouse work while their marriage green card is being processed?

-Yes, if the sponsoring spouse is a U.S. citizen, the foreign spouse can apply for a work permit (Form I-765) concurrently with the green card application.
-This allows them to legally work in the U.S. while the green card application is pending.
+Yes.
+If the sponsoring spouse is a U.S. citizen, the foreign spouse can apply for a work permit (Form I-765) concurrently with their green card application.
+This allows them to legally work in the U.S. while their green card is pending.

 How long does it take to get a marriage green card?